What is essential to include in the care of a patient experiencing aphasia after a CVA?

 Enhance your nursing skills with the Swift River Fundamentals Test.
 Prepare thoroughly by practicing multiple-choice questions equipped with hints and detailed explanations.
 Get ready to ace your exam!

-Including multiple communication aids is essential in the care of a patient experiencing aphasia after a cerebrovascular accident (CVA) because it enhances their ability to express themselves and understand others.
-Aphasia can significantly impair a person's language skills, making it challenging for them to communicate effectively.
-By providing various aids—such as picture boards, speech-generating devices, or apps designed for communication—healthcare providers can help bridge the gap between the patient’s intended messages and their ability to convey those messages verbally.
+Including multiple communication aids in the care of a patient experiencing aphasia after a cerebrovascular accident (CVA) is essential because it facilitates effective communication and supports the patient’s ability to express their needs and feelings.
+Aphasia can significantly impact a person's ability to speak, understand speech, read, and write, depending on the area of the brain affected.
+By providing various aids, such as picture boards, communication apps, or writing tools, healthcare providers can enhance the patient’s chances of communicating successfully.

 Subscribe